joindin/JoindIn.js/README.md

 To retrieve the ID of a **comment** you have to look at the source code of the page.
 It's written as part of the class name set to the element wrapping each comment.
 For example, you can find a class name like `comment-43964` where 43964 is the ID of the comment.

+The ID of an **event** can be found in the URL of the website.
+For example, the URL of the jsDay 2015 is [https://joind.in/event/view/3094](https://joind.in/event/view/3094), so the ID is 3094.

 ## Contribute ##